 Inside the TAG Heuer Monaco 1969-1979 Limited Edition is the modern Calibre 11.
 This automatic chronograph movement is based on a Sellita SW300-1 with a Dubois-Depraz module on top.
 Like the original “Chronomatic” Heuer Calibre 11, the base movement is rotated 180-degrees to position the crown on the left and the pushers on the right.
 Running at 4Hz, this automatic chronograph can store up to 40 hours of power reserve when fully wound.
 It displays central hours, minutes and chronograph seconds, a small seconds at 3 o’clock, a 30-minute counter at 9 o’clock and the date at 6 o’clock.
 A stop-seconds mechanism enables precise time setting.

 The TAG Heuer Monaco is worn on a brown automotive-inspired perforated calfskin strap.
 It is secured to the wrist by a steel folding buckle in the shape of the Heuer shield.
 This TAG Heuer Monaco 1969-1979 Limited Edition reference CAW211V.FC6466 is delivered in a special presentation box inspired by the one used for the original 1969 Monaco.
 Price is set at CHF 6,400.
-For more information, you can head over to www.tagheuer.com or to the dedicated MONACO microsite here.
+More details at www.tagheuer.com.